How the Test is Performed

 There are different types of ophthalmoscopy.

 - Slit-lamp ophthalmoscopy: You will sit in a chair with the instrument placed in front of you.
 You will be asked to rest your chin and forehead on a support to keep your head steady.
-The health care provider will use the microscope part of the slit lamp and a tiny lens placed close to the front of the eye.
-The health care provider can see about the same with this technique as with indirect ophthalmoscopy, but with higher magnification.
+The provider will use the microscope part of the slit lamp and a tiny lens placed close to the front of the eye.
+The provider can see about the same with this technique as with indirect ophthalmoscopy, but with higher magnification.

 How to Prepare for the Test